andy6804tw/Weather-disease/README.md

 >* Luo Ye Chen, Tsai Yi Lin, Wang Shih Cheng

 # Introduce
->Subject：How is  relationship between climate factors and infectious diseases?
+>Subject：How is  relationship between climatic factors and infectious diseases?
 >
 >Problem & Solution :
 We mainly collect weather and infectious diseases from Taiwan and other neighboring countries.